Let’s get straight to the point.

 When and what to eat

-- Can eat within an hour?
-A complete meal is great, even better
+After Workout | ❗ Can’t eat right away?
+Have a fast-digesting protein shake ✔️ Can eat within an hour?
+A full meal is even better |

-Chicken, lentils, chocolate shake shot at a red light—whatever gets you there.
+🎯 What truly matters: hitting your daily protein goals consistently. 🥩🐔🥤 Chicken, lentils, or a chocolate shake at a red light — whatever gets you there. |

 How long can I wait to eat after working out?